-I hosted this drum circle every Tuesday night for 3 years.
+I began and hosted this drum circle every Tuesday night for 3 years.
 My hope was that it would become

 firmly established and become a fixture and continue on long after I moved out of the area.

-It still goes on some 8 years later, and that makes me very happy.
+That happened, it still goes on now 10 years later, and that makes me very happy